Vyral/joe-corbisiero/_posts/2022-08-26-understanding-the-housing-market-data.md

 {% include excerpt.html %}

-Have you ever been confused by the media showing a lot of contradicting views of the housing market?
+Have you ever been confused by the media's contradicting views of the housing market?
 In my opinion, a lot of it shouldn’t be trusted, and it’s important to go back to the original source.
-I have collected critical market data from trusted sources, and I’m sharing them with you today so you can be informed and updated.&nbsp;
+I have collected some critical market data from trusted sources, and I’m sharing it with you today so you can be informed and updated.&nbsp;

 **You can hear all the details by watching the video above or skip to individual topics using these timestamps:&nbsp;**